-The purpose of this Official Statement, which includes the cover page and the appendices hereto, is to furnish information in connection with the offering by the University of Massachusetts Building Authority (the "Authority") of its \$232,545,000 Project Revenue Bonds, Senior Series 2008-1 (the "Series 2008-1 Bonds").
+The purpose of this Official Statement, which includes the cover page and the appendices hereto, is to furnish information in connection with the offering by the University of Massachusetts Building Authority (the "Authority") of its \$120,560,000 Project Revenue Bonds, Senior Series 2008-2 (the "Series 2008-2 Bonds").

-Unless otherwise defined herein, capitalized terms used herein shall have the meanings set forth in Appendix D-1 "Summary of Legal Documents - Summary of Certain Provisions of the Trust Agreement - Definitions."
-All references to time in this Official Statement, unless otherwise specifically stated, are to New York, New York time.
+Unless otherwise defined herein, capitalized terms used herein shall have the meanings set forth in Appendix D - "Summary of Legal Documents."

-The Series 2008-1 Bonds are issued pursuant to Chapter 773 of the Acts of 1960 of the Commonwealth of Massachusetts, as amended (the "Enabling Act"), the Trust Agreement dated as of November 1, 2000 (the "Trust Agreement"), between the Authority and U.S. Bank National Association, as successor trustee (the "Trustee"), and the Series Resolution Authorizing the Issuance of Project Revenue Bonds, Senior Series 2008-1 and Providing For Certain Other Matters (the "Series Resolution"), adopted by the Authority on March 3, 2008.
+The Series 2008-2 Bonds are issued pursuant to Chapter 773 of the Acts of 1960 of the Commonwealth of Massachusetts, as amended (the "Enabling Act"), the Trust Agreement dated as of November 1, 2000 (the "Trust Agreement"), between the Authority and U.S. Bank National Association, Boston, Massachusetts, as trustee (the "Trustee"), and the Series Resolution Authorizing the Issuance of Project Revenue Bonds, Senior Series 2008-2 (the "Series Resolution"), adopted by the Authority on March 3, 2008.

 The Authority was created by the Enabling Act as a body politic and corporate and a public instrumentality of the Commonwealth of Massachusetts (the "Commonwealth") for the general purpose of aiding and contributing to the performance of the educational and other purposes of the University of Massachusetts (the "University") by providing dormitories, dining commons and other buildings and structures for the use of the University, its students, staff and their dependents and for lease to certain other entities related to the University, all in accordance with the Enabling Act.
-See "THE AUTHORITY" herein.
+See "THE AUTHORITY."